clics/clics2/cookbook/README.md

 - **Warning:** When joining metadata from language or parameter table to forms, care must be taken to join on each component of the primary key - otherwise aggregates my be grossly incorrect.
-- SQL is *not* case-sensitive; thus, in recipes we will often write *languagetable* rather than *LanguageTable*
+- SQLite is *not* case-sensitive; thus, in recipes we will often write *languagetable* rather than *LanguageTable*

 ## Exporting CLICS data to CSV

-Despite effort like [CLDF](https://cldf.clld.org), linguists still often have to rely on tools which require customized data input - often in the form of semi-specified CSV (comma-separated values).
+Despite efforts like [CLDF](https://cldf.clld.org), linguists still rely on tools which require customized data input - often in the form of semi-specified CSV (comma-separated values).

 Fortunately, exporting CLICS data to such formats is simple.
 Since all CLICS data is loaded into an SQLite database, such exports are only one SQL query away: